Skip to content

 Before any surgery, you will sign a consent form that details:

 This document is not a bureaucratic formality that you sign quickly and forget.
 It is the record of our conversation, and I hope you read every word carefully.
-All your doubts must be clarified before signing.
+All your questions must be answered before signing.
 If there is any lingering uncertainty, the surgery can wait.
 Your peace of mind is priceless.

 As a doctor and responsible for your clinic, I have an absolute commitment to protecting your personal and health data, in accordance with the General Data Protection Law (Law 13.709/2018).
 In practice, this means: